espressif/esp-hosted/docs/Linux_based_host/Design.md

 bit 4: BT mode - BR/EDR only mode
 ```

-#### Initialization of slave device
+#### Initialization of ESP peripheral device
-1. Soft reset SDIO slave
+1. Soft reset SDIO interface of ESP peripheral
-	1. Host resets SDIO part of slave by setting bit 2 of register at 0x3FF5508C
+	1. Host resets SDIO part of ESP peripheral by setting bit 2 of register at 0x3FF5508C
-	2. This generates an interrupt for slave device, on which firmware on slave resets its SDIO related data structures.
+	2. This generates an interrupt for ESP peripheral, on which firmware on ESP peripheral resets its SDIO related data structures.
-2. Host reads accumulated length and buffer count at slave.
+2. Host reads accumulated length and buffer count at ESP peripheral.
 	1. Host reads and processes 0x3FF55060 and 0x3FF55044 registers and stores the values in it's data structure
 	2. These counters are required while performing read and write operation on SDIO interface
-3. Open data path on slave
+3. Open data path on ESP peripheral
 	1. Host sets 0th bit of 0x3FF5508C interrupt register
-	2. This indicates slave that host is ready for data transmission
+	2. This indicates ESP peripheral that host is ready for data transmission

-#### Data transfer from Host to slave
+#### Data transfer from Host to ESP peripheral
 1. Get Buffer count
-	1. Host reads the current buffer count from slave [0x3FF55044]
+	1. Host reads the current buffer count from ESP peripheral [0x3FF55044]
-	2. Based on that value, host calculates the number of available buffers at slave
+	2. Based on that value, host calculates the number of available buffers at ESP peripheral
-	3. The host transfers the packet only when slave has required number of free buffers.
+	3. The host transfers the packet only when ESP peripheral has required number of free buffers.
-	4. Size of a buffer at slave is 2048 bytes
+	4. Size of a buffer at ESP peripheral is 2048 bytes
 2. The host transfers data in multiples of 512 bytes and max data length per write operation is limited to buffer size [2048 bytes]
 3. Host then updates it's own counter that keeps track of number of buffers it has transmitted.

-#### Data transfer from slave to host
+#### Data transfer from ESP peripheral to host
-1. Whenever slave has data to transfer, it updates the length in 0x3FF55060 registers and generates an interrupt for host.
+1. Whenever ESP peripheral has data to transfer, it updates the length in 0x3FF55060 registers and generates an interrupt for host.
 2. On interruption, host reads interrupt status register [0x3FF55058].
-Bit 23 of this register tells host that slave desires to send data.
+Bit 23 of this register tells host that ESP peripheral desires to send data.
-3. Host then gets the length set by slave by reading register mentioned in step 1.
+3. Host then gets the length set by ESP peripheral by reading register mentioned in step 1.
 Based on previous received byte count and this length, host understands the actual length of data packet.
-4. Host performs read operation to get data from slave
+4. Host performs read operation to get data from ESP peripheral
-5. Once it receives the data, it updates it's counter that stores byte count received from slave.
+5. Once it receives the data, it updates it's counter that stores byte count received from ESP peripheral.

-`Note: Slave stays in blocked state during steps 1 to 4 [ i.e till host reads the data packet]`
+`Note: ESP peripheral stays in blocked state during steps 1 to 4 [ i.e till host reads the data packet]`

-#### Deinit slave device
+#### Deinit peripheral device
 Host sets bit 1 of 0x3FF5508C interrupt register.
-This tells slave device to stop the data path.
+This tells ESP peripheral to stop the data path.

 ### SPI transport layer